EMNOS

 pain point themes

-To establish a clearer course of action I proposed to our rock star Product Manager Gavin Spurling, that I conduct a light evaluation of the existing products and services.
-Here are 3 examples of these themes.
+To establish a clearer course of action, I suggested to our Product Manager, Gavin Spurling, that I conduct a light evaluation of existing products and services.
+This process uncovered three key themes:

 1 - Lack of actionable confidence.